radiatoryang/liplab/README.md

 3. TELL LIPLAB WHERE YOUR SOUNDS ARE.
 Point LipLab to the file folder where all your voiceover files are.
 LipLab will automatically crawl all subfolders and load the files into a list.

 4. CONFIGURE LIPLAB.
 Use simplified phoneme set (good for cartoony characters) or full phoneme set (good for realistic characters)?
+For batch processing, should it overwrite or preserve any existing data?

 5. PROCESS.
 You can click "Batch Process" to have LipLab automatically process every file, or manually select a file from the file list to process it individually.
 When you process a file, LipLab runs it through several passes (see "How It Works") to try to figure out how to pronounce it.